 Indigenous Communities.
 Current Developments in Nutrition, 5(nzaa175).https://doi.org/10.1093/cdn/nzaa175

-Kristy is a PhD student whose research interests include culturally relevant mental health treatments for First Nation people, substance use as a form of self-medication, resilience in childhood and adolescence, as well as responsible gambling in northern Ontario and Indigenous populations.
-Her dissertation research examines the development, implementation, and evaluation of a transdiagnostic group intervention for First Nations children, relying on cultural skills and practices as a medium for intervention.
+Kristy is an Assistant Professor at the University of Saskatchewan and PhD student.
+Kristy's research interests include culturally relevant mental health treatments for Indigenous people, substance use as a form of self-medication, resilience in childhood and adolescence, as well as behavioural addictions in diverse communities.
+Her dissertation research examined the development, implementation, and evaluation of a transdiagnostic group intervention for First Nations children, relying on cultural skills and practices as a medium for intervention.
 Kristy’s work is supported by a Canadian Institutes of Health Research Doctoral Award from the Institute of Indigenous Peoples Health and Canadian Institutes of Health Research Project Grant.
 Kristy has collaborated with the Mental Health Commission of Canada, the Canadian Centre on Substance Use and Addiction, as well as Thunderbird Partnership Foundation on research projects.
 Kristy completed her pre-doctoral residency in the 2022 - 2023 year with the Northwestern Ontario Residency Psychology Internship Consortium in Thunder Bay, Ontario.
 In her leisure time, Kristy enjoys spending time with family, snowboarding, gardening, crafting, and walking her dog.

 Publications